ailich/MultiscaleDTM/README.md

 ### Relative Position

+Note, the “s” at the start of some names indicates the attribute has been standardized based on local topography.

 ``` r
 rp<- RelPos(r, w=matrix(data = c(1,NA,1), nrow = 3, ncol=3), shape = "custom", na.rm = TRUE)
 ```